CalebQ42/bbConvert/README.md

 Multilevel lists are supported (just put a list inside a list)

 # Adding custom tag support
 If you want to add support for a tag that isn't in the list above (or don't like the defaults) you can use AddCustomTag to overwrite a default or add tags.
-If you don't ImplementDefaults() or SetWrap(true) you could theoretically use this to convert bbCode to some other language.
+If you don't ImplementDefaults() or SetWrap(true) you could use this to convert bbCode to some other language (such as markdown).

 # Known Issues
 Can't currently find any :O